Islamic State affiliated terrorist attacks in France: 2020

+2023

+13 October 2023.
+An attack on people within a high school in Arras.
+A teacher was mortally wounded in the throat and thorax by the attacker while trying to protect his students in a school in Arras.
+Three other members of staff were injured in the attack.
+In a video recorded before his attack, the attacker cited Hamas October 7 attacks on Israel as one of his inspirations.
+The attacker was specifically looking for a history teacher according to a witness, which echoes a 2020 attack in another school, where a teacher was beheaded with a cleaver, of which the French president Emmanuel Macron said then was "a typical Islamist terrorist attack", and that that teacher "was killed for teaching children freedom of speech".

+2 December 2023.
+One person was killed and two people were wounded near the Eiffel Tower in Paris.
+The French President Emmanuel Macron named it a terrorist attack.
+The attacker used a knife and a hammer to attack, and he had pledged allegiance to Islamic State in a video recorded beforehand.
+Seven years before this attack, in 2016, the suspect was sentenced to four years in prison for the planning of another terror attack.

+2025

+22 February 2025.
+One person was killed, and five police officers, trying to protect the public, were wounded in a knife attack in a market in Mulhouse.
+Two of the police officers were taken to hospital with severe injuries.
+The attacker reportedly shouted "Allahu Akbar" during the attack.
+The suspect was on a terrorism watch list before the attack.
+French President Emmanuel Macron said there was "no doubt it was an Islamist terrorist attack".

 Impact

 Aftermath and economic loss

 At the end of 2015, the INSEE forecasts that the terrorist attacks of November will cause a 0.1% decrease in the country's GDP for the last part of the year.

-Following the hostage taking of the 13th of November 2015 and the July 2016 Nice attack, the French Government decided to raise the tax on insurance contracts from €3.30 to €5.90 per contract, generating a benefit of €140 million euros which was redistributed to the victims and their families.
+Following the hostage taking of the 13th of November 2015 and the July 2016 Nice attack, the French Government decided to raise the tax on insurance contracts from €3.30 to €5.90 per contract, generating a benefit of €140 million which was redistributed to the victims and their families.

 Tourism was largely impacted by the terrorist attacks of 2015.
 Following the week of the 13th, restaurants (especially gourmet ones), cinemas, museums (including the Louvre and Grand Palais) and fashion galleries (such as Lafayette and Printemps Haussman) experienced a downfall of visitor rate up to 50%.
 This phenomenon was all the more disastrous for the economy as it occurred a couple weeks before Christmas.

 In 2016, the number of tourists saw a 7% decrease.
 The SNCF (French National Railroad Service) announced a loss of 300 million euros on that year.
 The final results of the Regional Committee of Tourism confirmed a fall of 1.5 million tourists: primarily international tourists and most notably Chinese tourists, which represents a loss of 1.3 billion euros.